Canon 2000D vs Fujifilm X100F

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Fujifilm X100F?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.